 - two letters of recommendation from college/university educators and/or supervisors qualified to address your potential for success as a K-12 educator and/or colleagues who are qualified to address your professional skills;

-- a personal statement responding to the following question: Why are you interested in a teaching career?
+- a written essay responding to the following question: Why are you interested in a teaching career?

 Candidates seeking Missouri teacher certification through the UCM Alternative Pathways to Certification program must have submitted official transcripts from all colleges and universities attended, paid the transcript analysis fee, and received a certification plan signed by the Director of Clinical Services and Certification.

 International students should apply through International Admissions.
-International students must meet the prior MAT requirements and earn a TOEFL score of 79 on the internet based test or 550 on the paper based test, IELTS score of 6.0, or PTE academic score of 53.
+International students must meet the prior MAT requirements and earn a TOEFL score of 79 on the internet based test or 550 on the paper based test, or IELTS score of 6.0.